nishipalrana/spring-cloud-gateway/README.md

 # spring-cloud-gateway

-## This is a demo project to implement Spring Cloud Gateway with Netflix Eureka Registry for multiple microservices.
+## This is a demo project which implement Spring Cloud Gateway with Netflix Eureka Registry for multiple microservices.

 ### The Project contains 4 Gradle projects:-
 - Eureka Service Registry